By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Throughout the history of the United States, people have employed various methods to combat injustice and to fight for what they believe in.
 From organizing movements and unions to violent demonstrations, people resisted against oppression and social injustice.
 Often, cultural productions accompanied these resistances, and they have gradually become powerful as means of protesting in and of themselves.
 In particular, music and visual arts have played important roles as mediums of expression for individuals who might not have access to ways of communicating with the public to spread their messages.
 As emergent cultures, music and visual arts serve as platforms for new ideologies that may be oppositional to or different from the dominant ideologies, and therefore allow people to contest hegemonic norms.

 Similarly, music was used as a medium for expression by women in feminist movements to oppose the hegemonic ideology of patriarchy and the structural and representational sides of gender formation.
-On the one hand, beginning with the blues that originated around the end of the 19th century, women such as Ma Rainey were important figures who led the emergent of the musical genre to express their thoughts of sexual desire, independence, domestic violence, rejection of marriage norms, and so on (Angela Davis).
-It brought about a cultural platform and outlet for black women to convey to the audience their perspectives about the society.
+On the one hand, beginning with the blues that originated around the end of the 19th century, women such as Ma Rainey were important figures who led the emergent of the musical genre to express their thoughts of sexual desire, independence, domestic violence, rejection of marriage norms, and so on (Davis, 1998).
+It brought about a cultural platform and outlet for black women to convey to the audience their perspectives about society.
 On the other hand, rock music, which was generally considered to be masculine and embraced misogynist ideologies, was countered by disco and hip hop.
-Even though disco music originated from black, gay men in the 1970s, when it became mainstream through the movie Saturday Night Fever that featured John Travolta, white women were able to express their self identity as well.
+Even though disco music originated from black, gay men in the 1970s, when it became mainstream through the movie Saturday Night Fever that featured John Travolta, white women were able to express their self-identity as well.
 White women were able to disregard social expectations and show their individuality through disco music.
-As for hip hop, the musical genre was largely led by women as well, as seen in the film “Ladies of Hip Hop from 1979 to 2000: Female Emcee 101,” where women challenged the dominant representation of viewing women as incapable and inferior.
+As for hip hop, the musical genre was largely led by women as well, as seen in the film “Ladies of Hip Hop from 1979 to 2000: Female Emcee 101,” where women challenged the dominant representation of viewing women as incapable and inferior (Morgan, 2009).

 Visual arts has been another platform of expression for people who were dissatisfied with social norms, and combated hegemonic norms.
-As part of Franklin D. Roosevelt’s New Deals program, the Works Project Administration employed artists with low qualification so that even people of color and women were able to be included in the job.
+As part of Franklin D. Roosevelt’s New Deals program, the Works Project Administration employed artists with low qualifications so that even people of color and women were able to be included in the job.
 These people of color and women challenged the structural representation of them through hegemonic narratives, showing that they could work just as well as white men.
 In Dorothea Lange’s photographs introduced in Tim Chambers’ photo-essay “Dorothea Lange’s Censored Photographs of FDR’s Japanese Concentration Camps,” her photographs revealed the immorality of the US government keeping Japanese Americans in concentration camps.
-Even though the decision was made by the government, a hegemonic power force, her photographs were able to be interpreted by individuals, thus opposing the hegemonic norms.
+Even though the decision was made by the government, a hegemonic power force, her photographs were able to be interpreted by individuals, thus opposing the hegemonic norms (Chambers, 2014).

 In general, both music and visual arts were emergent cultures that provided platforms of expressing new ideologies that challenged hegemonic norms.
 While traditional narratives are written by dominant power groups, such as white men in the United States history and the government today, these alternative mediums are accessible by most people, so that they can address the social injustices in the society and through their efforts, combat hegemonic ideologies.
 In the course of United States history, these movements by average people to attain social equality continue to influence our world today.